mulle-c/mulle-c11/dox/SYNTAX.md

 Generally verbs act on the first parameter of the function call.
 (e.g. mulle_map_get( map)).
-If that is not the case the verb is preceeded by the scope of the verb.
+If that is not the case the verb is preceded by the scope of the verb.
 That could be "thread_get" for example for accessing thread-local storage.

 ### Verb considerations